Azure/azure-cli/src/command_modules/azure-cli-interactive/README.md

    $ clear-history
 ```

-Only clears the appended suggestion when you restart the shell
+Only clears the appended suggestion when you restart the interactive shell

 ## Clear Screen